mcdonnellb/Boggle-online/README.md

 #### Confirmation

-I added the following options to allow a user know that thier data is good:
+I added the following options to allow a user know that their data is good:
-*Print Messages following on from data input
+* Print confirmation Messages following on from data input *
 *
-*

 I added the following to let the user know they had entered bad data:
 * Print Message outlining what the issue is and what is expected *
-*

 #### Development and Implementation
-* Readability
-    How I kept my code as clean as possible and used started descriptive naming conventions
-* Defensive Design
-    all input data is validated (e.g. presence check, format check, range check) internal errors are handled gracefully, and users are notified of the problem where appropriate.
-* Comments

-* Compliant Code
-* Robust code

-* Version Control Software - GIT

-For this project I was very conscious that I used the version control software as effectively as possible, per Code Institite / best practices:

-* All code  managed in git with commit messages that reflect the specific reason for the commit with is a separate, defined commit for each feature/fix
-* There are no  large commits which make it harder to understand the development process and could lead the assessor to suspect plagiarism

-## Accessability

-## Reminders

-* Your code must be placed in the `run.py` file
-* Your dependencies must be placed in the `requirements.txt` file
-* Do not edit any of the other files or your code may not deploy properly

-## Constraints

-The deployment terminal is set to 80 columns by 24 rows.
-That means that each line of text needs to be 80 characters or less otherwise it will be wrapped onto a second line.

 ## Deployment Details